The client

 The challenge

-PIP’s existing IT infrastructure was heavily reliant on a legacy MS Exchange server, which posed significant challenges in terms of scalability, collaboration, and security.
-As the company expanded, there was a pressing need to migrate to a more flexible and secure platform.
-The goal was to transition to Microsoft 365, leveraging SharePoint and Teams for collaboration and improved data management.
+Arc have worked with PIP Electrics to help modernise their IT infrastructure and support their continued growth.
+The organisation’s existing IT was heavily reliant on a legacy Microsoft Exchange server, which posed significant challenges in terms of scalability, collaboration and security.
+As PIP expanded, there was a pressing need to transition to a more secure and flexible platform that could support their multi-site operations and enable better work across teams.

 However, the scale of the migration presented several complexities.
 The migration needed to address several key challenges: